jorgeserras/BattleBit/index.md

 #### EXAMPLE

 Consider a TS comprised by 8 points.
 After normalizing the series, a PAA transformation of length 3 is employed, creating 3 windows of equal length.
 3-point PAA transform can be seen in the image below.
 The latter is converted to the string "acb" considering an alphabet size of 3, being each symbol region visable in purple in the image.
-The procedure employs the R package JMotif REF THIS.
+The procedure employs the R package **[JMotif](https://github.com/jMotif/jmotif-R)**.

 ![SAX_example](assets/images/SAX_example.png)